pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 ## Task 1: Start the Admin Server and verify the resources in existing on-premise domain

-This Virtual Machine, contains WebLogic Domain *test-domain* with WebLogic Server version *12.2.1.3.0*.
-This *test-domain* have one application *opdemo* deployed, two datasources and one dynamic cluster.

-In this Task, we start the Admin Server in this *test-domain*, and navigate through the resources using WebLogic Administration console.
+In this task, we start the Admin Server in on-premise *test-domain*, and navigate through the resources using WebLogic Administration console.

 1. On left side, click *Arrow Icon* -> *Setting Icon* and then select *Remote Resizing* as shown below.
     ![Remote Resizing](images/RemoteResizing.png)